anuopensci/quarto-anu-thesis/README.md

 ***Work-in-Progress***

+## Getting started

-To use this template, either click on the “use this template” button on the top right corner or download it.
+To use this template, either **click on the “use this template” button on the top right corner** or download it.
 You can also fork the repository but it copies the entire git history of the repository, which is only necessary for those wishing to contribute to the template.

+After making your own copy, you should change the parameters in the `_quarto.yml` file to reflect your own thesis.

 ## Format Options